Niko-Group/paper_writing_info/README.md

 ### Data (if applicable)
 If your paper presents a new dataset, then you should include a dedicated section after Related Work.
-In this section, you need to clearly and in detail data collection/curation/annotation methods.
+In this section, you need to describe clearly and in detail the data collection/curation/annotation methods.
 You should include detailed dataset statistics (with relevant tables or plots).
-If the dataset includes human annotation, you need to report inter-annotator aggreement.
+If the dataset includes human annotation, you need to report inter-annotator aggreement, instructions to annotators etc..

 ### References